-The Classification Search helps you locate classifications based on keywords that are part of, or commonly associated with, classification phraseologies.
+The Classification Search helps you locate classifications (also known as class codes) based on keywords that are part of, or commonly associated with, classification phraseologies.
 Enter a search term or classification code below to begin your search.
 Narrow your search by choosing an industry group or related classifications from the pulldown menu.
 See the Insurance Commissioner's rules regarding the Standard Classification System in Part 3, Standard Classification System, of the California Workers' Compensation Uniform Statistical Reporting Plan—1995.

 For tips on how to perform a search, click here.

-Click on a phraseology or code in the table below to view detailed information such as phraseology, footnotes, rules and pure premium rates for that classification.
-To sort the complete list of classifications in alphabetical order, click on the "Phraseology" link at the top of the column.
-To sort the list of classifications in numerical order, click on the "Code" link at the top of the column.
+Click on a phraseology or code in the search results below to view detailed information such as phraseology, footnotes, rules and pure premium rates for that classification.
+To view the search results in alphabetical order, click on the "Phraseology" link at the top of the column.
+To view the search results in numerical order, click on the "Code" link at the top of the column.